islandoftex/arara/README.md

 ## Basic use

 To use `arara`, you need to tell it what to do.
-Unlike most other tools, you give `arara` these 'directives' in the document itself – usually near the top.
+Unlike most other tools, you give `arara` these _directives_ in the document itself – usually near the top.
 So to run `pdflatex` once on your document, you should say something like:

 ```tex
 % arara: pdflatex